amlanchakravarty/amlanchakravarty/README.md

 👀 I’m interested in Data Analysis, Machine Learning

-🌱 I’m currently learning deep learning NLP transformers
+🌱 I’m currently learning transformers for NLP

 💞️ I’m looking to collaborate on Growth Fullstack